-It is at the Institute that I first begin to learn about and appreciate that things work differently for women and men.
+It is at the Institute that I first begin to realize that things work differently for women and men.
 I learn that a woman naturally vibrates at a different frequency than a man does.
-A lot of this has to do with our ability to make babies.
+This has to do with our ability to make babies.
+Women embody the same regenerative energy as the earth.
+This is why the earth is seen as feminine.
 I see how much foreign energy ends up in women’s bodies, including my own, creating disease.
 There are separate healing spaces for the men and for the women.
 The Institute is the first place that I see women healing, protecting and valuing a woman’s unique space.
 I begin to have a sense of the sacred regarding women’s bodies.

 I returned to work by starting a small business as an independent Graphic Designer.
-My creative process thrived in the environment I created in my home studio.
+My creative porcess thrived in the environment I created in my home studio.
 I loved the flexibility of working for myself.
 There was enough distance between me and my corporate clients to maintain my creative flow.
-After years of struggling with the corporate work-place I was finally able to embrace myself as a creative professional, attracting a diverse client base, finding my creative process.
+After years of struggling with the corporate work-place I was finally able to embrace myself as a creative professional, discovering my personal creative process and attracting a diverse client base.

-In my personal time I began working on a project for women.
 I had become intrigued by a fellow designer who had used the Rhythm Method as a contraceptive, successfully.
 She was aware of when she was ovulating.
 I became curious.
-I got a book from the library and plotted my body temperature for six months to see if I would see noticeable spikes.
+I got a book from the library and plotted my body temperature for six months to watch for noticeable spikes.
 At the end of my experiment I realized that I loved having a dedicated place to chart my periods.
 In the past I had discreetly marked my cycle on a general-use calendar.
 It astounded me that something so central to women’s lives, menstruation, did not have a dedicated product.
 I created a menstrual calendar for my personal use, printing out charts on colored paper and having the pages spiral-bound at Kinko’s.

 These women, and many more, not only earned their right to have a voice in the patriarchal culture, but also found the courage and the necessity to speak from their feminine perspective.
 They were changing the status quo.
 This is the next step for women, the current wave.
 To come home.

-I am now in my fifties.
-I understand the resounding silence in the culture in response to my question, What does it mean to be a woman?
+I now understand the resounding silence in the culture in response to my question, What does it mean to be a woman?
 I still have not created that menstrual calendar.
-Instead the journey has become a powerful program.
-The path of remembering what it means to be a woman and honor the divine feminine in my life has so profoundly affected my sense of self that I decide to share the journey so that other women may come home too.
+Instead my journey is being transformed into course offerings.
+The path of remembering what it means to be a woman and honor the divine feminine in my life has so profoundly affected my sense of self that I want to share the journey so that other women may come home too.
 Home to our bodies, home to our minds, home to our spirits.
 Home to a world of thought that supports our experience.
-Someday soon, once again, young girls will grow-up knowing what it means to be a woman.
-It is time, once again, to honor the divine feminine in each of us and watch our lives, our communities, and the world, come into balance.
+Someday soon, young girls will once again grow-up knowing what it means to be a woman.
+It is time to learn what it means to honor the divine feminine within and then watch our lives, our communities, and the world, come into balance.